rrousselGit/flutter_hooks/README.md

   }
   ```

-  The following defines a hook that prints the time a `State` has been alive.
+  The following code defines a hook that prints the total time a `State` has been alive on its dispose.

   ```dart
   class _TimeAlive extends Hook<void> {